grassyhilltop/blocktopus/README.md

 example usage - run the following command and THEN plug into the device:

-//invokes micronucleus to put the hex file "main.hex" into a compatible attiny85 over USB
+//invokes micronucleus to put the hex file "main.hex" into a compatible attiny85 over USB (OSX)
 > micronucleus --run main.hex

+// Linux Ubuntu requires
+> sudo micronucleus --run main.hex

 This assumes that you are plugging in an Attiny85 that has already had the bootloader pre-flashed into it.
 If you are starting from scractch with a raw Attiny85 with no bootloader -you will have to follow the instructions below